Data Science Roadmap - A Comprehensive Career Guide

 But you might be wondering what skills do you exactly

-Before we get started with the actual data science roadmap, which of the following expertise/skills do you have/possess within the domain of data science?
+Before we get started with the actual data science roadmap, which of the following expertise/skills do you have?

 Since now you have a know-how of what skills you

-already possess, the below data science roadmap can help you understand where
+already possess, the roadmap below can help you understand where

-you do stand & what extent of efforts are needed for you to reach the
+you stand & what effort is needed for you to reach the

 Step 1: Getting Started